chauff/cse1500-web-transcripts/_lectures/http.md

 ### From domain to IP address

 Have you noticed something in the activity you just completed?
-We connected to the domain `ard.de` on port `80` and immediately got the response: `Trying 23.34.184.239`.
+We connected to the domain `mit.edu` on port `80` and immediately got the response: `Trying 88.221.9.235`.
 This is called an **IP address** or *Internet Protocol address*.

 The Internet maintains two principal namespaces: the **domain name hierarchy** and the **IP address system**.
 While domain names are handy for humans, the IP address system is used for the communication among devices.

-The entity responsible for translating the domain into an IP address is called the **Domain Name System server** or DNS server.
-Several exist, a popular one is operated by Google, called [Public DNS](https://developers.google.com/speed/public-dns/).
+The entity responsible for translating a domain name into an IP address is called the **Domain Name System server** or DNS server; it is essentially a world-wide distributed directory service that needs to be continuously updated and synced.
+The DNS protocol was first described in [RFC1034](https://tools.ietf.org/html/rfc1034) and in the meantime has been amended by more than fifteen additional RFCs.
+This indicates the complexity of the problem the DNS protocol is solving.
+Several public DNS servers exist, a popular one is operated by Google, called [Public DNS](https://developers.google.com/speed/public-dns/).
 Version 4 IP addresses (IPv4), just as the one shown above, consist of 32 bits; they are divided into 4 blocks of 8 bits each.
 8 bit can encode all numbers between 0 and 255.
 This means, that in this format, a total of **2^32 unique IP addresses** or just shy of 4.3 billion unique IP addresses can be generated.

 This might sound like a lot, but just think about how many devices you own that connect to the Internet ...
-This problem was foreseen already in the early 1990s and over time a new standard was developed by the IETF and published in 1998: the **IPv6** standard.
+This problem was foreseen already in the early 1990s and over time a new standard was developed by the IETF and published in 1998: [the **IPv6** standard](https://tools.ietf.org/html/rfc8200).
 An IPv6 address consists of 128 bit, organised into 8 groups of four hexadecimal digits.
 This means, that up to 2^128 unique addresses can be generated, that is such a large number that meaningful comparisons are hard to come by.
 In decimal form, 2^128 is a number with 39 digits!
 A large enough address space to last us almost forever.

 Why are we still using IPv4?
 Because transitioning to the new standard takes time - a lot of devices require software upgrades (and nobody can force the maintainers to upgrade) and things still work, so there is no immediate sense of urgency.

 [Google keeps track of the percentage of users using its services through IPv6](https://www.google.com/intl/en/ipv6/statistics.html#tab=ipv6-adoption&tab=ipv6-adoption).
-As of 2020 about 30% of users rely on IPv6, a slow and steady increase - it is just a matter of years until IPv4 is replaced by IPv6.
+As of August 2020 about 33% of users rely on IPv6, a slow and steady increase - it is just a matter of years until IPv4 is replaced by IPv6.

 ## Uniform Resource Locators (URLs)

-Let's now take a closer look at the format of *Uniform Resource Locators*, more commonly known by their abbreviation URLs.
+Let's now take a closer look at the format of *Uniform Resource Locators*, more commonly known by their abbreviation "URLs".
 You are probably typing those into your browser at least a few times a day, let's see how well you know them!
 To get you started, here is a short quiz.

 **How many of the following URLs are valid?**